 We'll cover a few of the most frequent questions here.

-While many Android tablets will let you add microSD cards or even connect USB hard drives to expand storage or transfer files, iPads limit you to the internal storage of the tablet.
+While many Android tablets will let you add microSD cards to expand the storage you can use to install apps or store files, you won't find that on iPads.

 This means it's very important to choose a model that will store everything you need unless you want to spend time uploading and downloading files from cloud storage or uninstalling apps to make room for new ones.